 In previous videos, we’ve talked a lot about compensation plans.
 In this one, we’ll address one component of the other side of field compensation – recognition.

 Field compensation should include both money paid through your compensation plan and recognition.
-Incentive trips are one component of recognition for both party plan and network marketing companies.
+Incentive trips are one component of recognition for both party plans and network marketing companies.

 Planning Your Trip